OpenDSA/OpenDSA/RST/source/Development/SelfOrg.rst

 Self-organizing lists modify the order of records within the list based on the actual pattern of record access.
-Self-organizing lists use a heuristic for deciding how to to reorder the list.
+Self-organizing lists use a heuristic for deciding how to reorder the list.
 These heuristics are similar to the rules for managing buffer pools (see Module :numref:`<BuffPool>`).
 In fact, a buffer pool is a form of self-organizing list.